AndersDeath/diary2/000-current.md

 # 05 June - Mittwoch - Berlin - 622 Tag der Einwanderung - Warm Sunny

 I was working from home for a whole day.
 I started scheduling meeting with my programmers.
 I have 5 people under me that is really nice for me.
 I wan't to esablish my skills better and better.
+So I need to work on it a lot.